SLO | EN

 Intended learning outcomes - knowledge and understanding

-On completion of this course the student will be able to • demonstrate knowledge and understanding of advanced control concepts of micro and nanorobot systems, • be able to design, implement and use of micro and nano grippers and micro objects.
+• Demonstrate knowledge and understanding of advanced control concepts of micro and nanorobotic systems. • Students are able to design, implement and use of micro grippers on nano and micro objects.

 Intended learning outcomes - transferable/key skills and other attributes

-Communication skills: oral lab work defence, writing of technical report of completed exercises.
-Use of information technology: use of multipurpose program tools and tools for rapid prototyping of products and processes.
-Problem solving: production of micro and nano grippers.
-Working in a group: work in group at lab work.
+• Communication skills: oral lab work defence, writing of technical report of completed exercises. • Use of information technology: use of multipurpose program tools and tools for rapid prototyping of products and processes. • Problem solving: production of micro and nano grippers, microstructures... • Working in a group: work in group at lab work

 Readings